 - Vitamins and Minerals

-You should always buy foods specifically developed for cats as these created with the right balance of nutrition for good health.
+You should always buy foods specifically developed for cats as these are developed with the right balance of nutrition for good health.
 They also make it easier to manage portion control.

 There are some foods formulated specifically for Maine Coon cats, but research seems to suggest that these don’t make a significant difference to a Maine Coon’s health.
 So it’s OK to buy any good quality cat food.